First Generation College Students Abroad

 The mission of Diversity Abroad is "to create equitable access to the benefits of global education by . . . connecting diverse students to resources and opportunity."
 The Diversity Abroad website is a launching point for student stories and other resources.

-IFSA-Butler's Unpacked features blogs with searchable categories by key word, including "First Generation."
+IFSA-Butler's Student Stories features blogs with searchable categories by key word, including "First Generation."
 One such story is below.

 How to Overcome First Generation Hurdles While Studying Abroad, Trenity Norton